“I was recently fired. How do I explain my firing to interviewers?”

-How many of your friends and family have been fired, or maybe came close to being fired.
+How many of your friends and family have been let go, or maybe came close to being fired.
 You’ll be amazed at how many of those around you left their jobs on less than favorable terms.

 Being fired is nothing to be ashamed of … ever!